anilsomasundaran/Detect-Browsing-Device/README.md

 # Detect-Browsing-Device
-The code tells about, how to detect the browsing device information in a lightning component
+This code tells about, how to detect the browsing device information in a lightning component